-Lani graduated from Yale Law School with a Masters in Law in 2015.
+Prior to joining Accountability Counsel, Lani received with a Masters in Law from Yale Law School in 2015.

 Prior to Yale, Lani spent two years as a Judges’ Clerk in the High Court of New Zealand, followed by two and a half years as Assistant Crown Counsel on the Constitutional and Human Rights Team at Crown Law.
 In her role at Crown Law, she provided legal advice and representation services to the New Zealand government on a range of domestic and international human rights issues, including in the context of prisoners’ rights, immigration, detention and search powers, and health policy.
 She holds a Bachelor of Laws (First Class Hons.) and a Bachelor of Arts in Political Science and International Relations from Victoria University of Wellington.
 Lani is admitted as a Barrister and Solicitor of the High Court of New Zealand.